natecostello/van_two_point_oh/blog/2021-11-4-overhead-storage/overhead-storage.md

 * Cut stiffeners from expanded PVC sheet for the prototype (11-11-2021)
 * Grommeted and installed the remaining 7 bags (11-20-2021)
 * Cut stiffeners for the remaining 7 bags (11-21-2021)
-* Reinforced the grommeted areas with webbing after a few shakedown voyage failures (4-8-2022)
+* Reinforced the grommeted areas with webbing after a few shakedown voyage failures and rounded stiffener corners (4-8-2022)